twanglom/PyEGRO/docs/getting-started/quickstart.md

 ![Test Function with Global and Local Minima](true_response.png){ width="500" }

 Our goal is to find the robust optimum of this function when there is uncertainty in the input variable $x$.
-We'll model this uncertainty as a normal distribution with a standard deviation of 0.5.
+We'll model this uncertainty as a normal distribution with a `standard deviation of 0.5`.

 ## Step 1: Define the Test Function